pnlt-s/nocap-tui/README.md

-# IT'S ABSOLUTELY IMPERATIVE THAT YOU BUILD THIS IN `Release`.
-OR ELSE IT WILL CRASH ANY OF THE APPS YOU WANT TO HIDE.
+# BUILD THIS IN `Release` OR ELSE IT WILL CAUSE CRASHES.

 # nocap-tui
 a text user interface implementing nocap features.